luiz/jstestrunner/README.markdown

 How to customize
 ================

-Extend the JavascriptTestSuite class and then use your customized class to run the tests.
+Extend the JavascriptTestSuite class, passing the JS test framework adapter to the superclass, and then use your customized class to run the tests.

+    public class MyJSTests extends JavascriptTestSuite {
+        public MyJSTests() {
+            super(new ScrewUnit());
+        }
+    }

 Don't forget to implement the static `suite` method on your class.
 More instructions can be found on JavascriptTestSuite javadoc.

 Acknowlegments